Jyoti Jibon Ghosh: After independence

-After independence he made contact with Ananta Singh, a former revolutionary who participated in the Chittagong armoury raid in 1930.
+After independence he spend his life as monk later he made contact with Ananta Singh, a former revolutionary who participated in the Chittagong armoury raid in 1930.
 This period of his life is controversial.
-In the 1960s banks were frequently robbef in Calcutta, where Ananta Singh's name featured.
-He published series of writings in local papers still remembering and revering the revolutionary nationalists.
+In the 1960s banks were frequently robbed in Calcutta, where Singh's name featured.
+He published a series of writings in local papers still remembering and revering the revolutionary nationalists.
 His family told Bimal Dasgupta that he had committed suicide.
-Although it is said that after regular police harassment he and most of the members of his group, fled to a forest near Jaduguda in the present-day Jharkhand state in late 1960s, where he died.
+Although it is said that after regular police harassment he and most of the members of his group, fled (in 1964) to a forest near Jaduguda in the present-day Jharkhand state in late 1960s, where he died.